I Threw It All Away: Critical reception and legacy

+Cash Box described it as "a love song bristling with tenderness of a masculine sort."
+Record World said it was "pretty."

 Australian singer-songwriter Nick Cave cited it in a 1995 interview as the one song he "wished he had written".

-In a 2005 poll reported in Mojo, "I Threw It All Away" was listed as the #55 all time Bob Dylan song.
-In 2002, Uncut listed "I Threw It All Away" as the #34 all time Bob Dylan song.
+In a 2005 poll reported in Mojo, "I Threw It All Away" was listed as the #55 all-time Bob Dylan song.
+In 2002, Uncut listed "I Threw It All Away" as the #34 all-time Bob Dylan song.

 Benjamin Booker and Laura Marling both cited it as their favorite Dylan song in a 2021 Stereogum article.
 Booker wrote, "I rarely get a glimpse of the man behind the songs.
 But, on 'I Threw It All Away' I think he’s looking us straight in the eye.
 That’s why I love this song.
 The notorious Casanova who threw everything he had into becoming a legend had made it, but not without regrets".
 Marling noted, "It just feels like he opens up and shows this super vulnerable side and lets his voice soar like I haven’t really heard before.
 And it’s so sincere.
 I’d give him another chance if I was the one he was singing to, that’s for sure".